pyglet/pyglet/doc/programming_guide/media.rst

 .. _pulse-bug: https://github.com/pyglet/pyglet/issues/952

-On pyglet versions prior to 2.0.10, the PulseAudio driver will initialize correctly, but can crash pyglet under certain conditions.
+On pyglet versions prior to 2.0.10, the PulseAudio driver can crash under certain conditions.

 If this occurs, the traceback will contain a message like the one below: